clolsonus/covid-19/README.md

 The USA is on pace to reach 140k deaths by July 22, 150k by Aug 10.
 The fit for USA suggests we a are still on a very slow downward trend, but this is the week to keep watching.
+The states reporting the most deaths right now are many of the ones that were showing spikes in the total number of cases in the past few weeks: IL, CA, TX, AZ, FL ...
 Brazil on pace to reach 75k deaths in 10 days, still on a very flat trajectory.
 Mexico is on pace to pass Italy in 4 days, still trending up each new day.

 ![poly](figures/20200707.png?raw=true "7 July, 2020")